Rethinking medical statistical inference

 Sampling variability

-- Prior Belief: We start with a probability distribution representing our belief about a parameter before seeing the data.
+1. Prior belief: We start with a probability distribution representing our belief about a parameter before seeing the data.

-- Likelihood (The Data): We collect data.
+2. Likelihood (the data): We collect data.
 The likelihood tells us how probable our observed data is for each possible value of the parameter.

-- Posterior Belief: We combine our prior belief with the data’s likelihood using Bayes’ theorem.
+3. Posterior belief: We combine our prior belief with the data’s likelihood using Bayes’ theorem.
 The result is a new, updated probability distribution for the parameter, called the posterior.

 So, while a frequentist uses sampling variability to describe the precision of an estimate over many hypothetical trials, a Bayesian uses the information from one sample to directly update their beliefs.